 I Love the Lord

-downloadYesterday on social media a national speaker recommended a song.
+Yesterday, on social media, a national speaker recommended a song.
 It caused me to research it for a moment.
-I chose to watch it on YouTube not by the version recommended, but by the Brooklyn Tabernacle Choir out of New York.
-This song, “I Love the Lord” pierces the depths of me, cuts through my shame and guilt, and leaves me at the feet of Jesus feeling dearly loved.
+I chose to watch it on YouTube not by the version recommended but by the Brooklyn Tabernacle Choir out of New York.
+This song, “I Love the Lord,” pierces the depths of me, cuts through my shame and guilt, and leaves me at the feet of Jesus, feeling dearly loved.
 Praise His Name.

 The song was written in the 17th century by Isaac Watts.
 And when I wonder about that era of time, what was going on then… I conclude as Solomon says, “nothing new is under the sun” (Ecclesiastes 1:9).
-That means nothing is new, nothing.
-The same human nature has existed all this time and Isaac, for whatever reason, was making a claim that in spite of it all, he loved the Lord.
+That means nothing is new.
+Nothing.
+The same human nature has existed for all time, and Isaac, for whatever reason, was making a claim that regardless, he loved the Lord.

-The test of the Christian life is this.
-In spite of it, whatever the “it” is, our love for the Lord is challenged, our hearts tested, purified.
-We learn to love the Giver, not His gifts.
+The test of the Christian life is that despite it, whatever the “it” is, our love for the Lord is challenged, our hearts tested, our love purified.
+We learn to love the Giver, not only for His gifts but to love Him.
 We learn as Habakkuk proclaimed in his suffering, “yet I will rejoice in the LORD, I will be joyful in God my Savior” (Habakkuk 3:18).

 I Love the Lord